 Dice with death – eat fugu

 This is a Japanese blowfish, for those who don’t know.
 It has to be very carefully prepared by licensed chefs because if prepared incorrectly, eating it will kill you.
 Do not pass go, do not collect £200.
 Just get a funny numb feeling in your tongue and extremities and better hope you have done all 50 things on the Observer’s list ‘cos you’re about to meet The Man.
 So do people die from eating it?
 You betcha.
 I still have lots of things to do on the list so I don’t think I’ll be trying it yet, even if Gordon Ramsay does love the “thrill and unusual sensation” of eating it.
 The line between stupid and hardcore narrows daily.

 Shuck an oyster

 Erm, have you seen how badly an oyster does NOT want to be opened?
-And have you seen the metal mesh gloves they sell for oyster shuckers, and the blunt yet powerful blade??
+And have you seen the metal mesh gloves they sell for oyster shuckers, and the blunt yet powerful blade that you have to point directly at the bit of muscle that joins your thumb to your hand??
 Any cooking activity that needs me to be wearing chain-mail a la medieval knights is best left to the experts.
 I am inordinately fond of my hands as they are, with 5 complete and functional fingers on each.
 They can’t play the cello, but they type a mean blog.